aurollan/Embedded_C_STM32F3/06.MAKEFILE/readme.md

 ##### Why separate compiling steps and linking steps ?
 For learning purpose.
-Linker is often a program we don't use directly and having to use a linker script makes me understand its importance and also use it directly.
+Linker is often a program we don't use directly and having to use a linker script makes me understand its importance and how it works.

 ##### What is a gcc tool chain ?